 You could get your unemployment benefits denied in Delaware because of any of the following disqualifications:

-• You fail to register with the Department of Employment and Training (DET) within three business days of filing your clam.
+- You fail to register with the Department of Employment and Training (DET) within three business days of filing your claim.

-Getting Unemployment Compensation Benefits Denied After Being Accepted Into the Delaware Program
+Learn About Unemployment Compensation Denials After Being Accepted Into the Delaware Program